ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 We assume that all protocol messages are encoded into raw byte format before being sent.
 We use the TLS presentation language {{RFC8446}} to describe the structure of protocol data types and messages.

+# Background

+We discuss the core motivation behind the protocol along with the guarantees and assumptions that we make in this document.

+## Motivating use-cases

+The Privacy Pass protocol was originally developed to provide anonymous authorization of users of anonymity-preserving tools on the Internet, such as Tor and VPNs.
+In particular, the protocol allows clients to reveal authorization tokens that they have been issued without linking the authorization to the actual issuance event.
+This means that the tokens cannot be used to link the browsing patterns of clients that reveal tokens.

+The web performance company Cloudflare uses a form of Privacy Pass to issue tokens to users that have completed Internet challenges
+{{DGSTV18}}.
+This allows clients to redeem tokens instead of solving additional challenges in the future.
+Other use-cases have since arisen with similar core security goals: {{TrustTokenAPI}}, {{PrivateStorage}},
+{{OpenPrivacy}}, {{Brave}}.

+## Anonymity and security guarantees

+As mentioned above, the protocol provides anonymity-preserving tokens for authorizing clients.
+Throughout this document, we use the terms "anonymous", "anonymous-preserving" and "anonymity" to refer to the core security guarantee of the protocol.
+This guarantee is the following statement.

+- Any client that is issued a token by a server key and subsequently redeems it, remains anonymous within the set of all clients issued tokens under the same key.

+We also require a security guarantee for the server to maintain the utility of the authorization protocol.

+- Any client that is issued `N` tokens under a given server key cannot redeem greater than `N` valid tokens.

+We discuss all of the protocol security requirements more thoroughly in
+{{sec-reqs}}.

 ## Basic assumptions